 Why Become a Medical Assistant Instead of a Specialized Phlebotomist?

 Medical assistants are trained also as phlebotomists.
-Becoming a medical assistant can be done in just seven and a half months, attending full-time.
-You’ll learn many relevant skills in a medical assisting program that include phlebotomy and that translate into job security.
-The benefits of learning phlebotomy in a vocational school medical assisting program include these.
+Becoming a medical assistant can be done in just seven and a half months, attending medical assistant training full-time.
+You’ll learn many relevant skills in medical assistant school that include phlebotomy and that translate into job security.
+The benefits of learning phlebotomy in vocational school’s medical assistant courses include these.

 Benefit 1—More Opportunities